Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The D -meson loop mechanism

-It should be noted that we need to consider the function $G_{\Sigma D \Xi} (k^2,p^2)$ from (\ref{ZD}).
-We know that the only dependence left in the $t$-channel in the imaginary part of $Z_D$ is the off-mass shell of the $\Xi$-baryon, since here $k^2 = -k_{(i)}^2 < 0$.

-We would like to point out that in \cite{Ahmadov1,Bystritskiy,BA} we used the $\Lambda D P$-vertex based on the results of \cite{Reinders,Navarra}.
-In \cite{Ahmadov2,Ahmadov3}, we used a constant for the $\Xi D \Sigma$-vertex, which is based on the results of \cite{Reinders,Choe}.
-However, in the present paper we use for the $\Sigma D \Xi $-vertex another form of constant according to the results of \cite{Reinders,Choe}.
+I would like to point out that in \cite{Ahmadov1,Bystritskiy,BA} we used the $\Lambda D P$-vertex based on the results of \cite{Reinders,Navarra}.
+In \cite{Ahmadov2,Ahmadov3}, I used a constant for the $\Xi D \Sigma$-vertex, which is based on the results of \cite{Reinders,Choe}.
+However, in the present paper I use for the $\Sigma D \Xi $ vertex another form of constant according to the results of \cite{Reinders,Choe}.